 Eemshaven has several large power stations as well as several high-voltage and medium-voltage stations, which provide a guaranteed energy supply.

-There are three operational power stations: the gas-fuelled power stations of ENGIE (Eemscentrale) and Nuon/Vattenfall (Magnum power station) and RWE’s powdercoal & biomass power station.
+There are three operational power stations: the gas-fuelled power station of ENGIE (Eemscentrale), the Magnum-power station of RWE (former Nuon/Vattenfall) and RWE’s powdercoal & biomass power station.
 Besides power stations, other forms of energy are also available.
 Electricity from a Norwegian hydroelectric power station is transported to the Netherlands by means of the NorNed undersea highvoltage cable, whilst Norway is able to buy electricity from the Netherlands by using the same cable.
 A large converter station has been built in Eemshaven for this purpose.
 A second undersea cable and converter station has been realized as well in Eemshaven.
 This COBRAcable is transporting electricity from wind energy from and to Denmark.
-Advanced plans are in place for NorNed 2.

 Gemini, in which the Canadian Northland Power has a big share, has built a landfall point of 600 MW for electricity that is generated by wind energy in the North Sea.
 And the share of offshore wind energy in Eemshaven will increase in future, because thousands of wind turbines are planned in the North Sea close to Eemshaven.